Trusts Lawyers in Katy

 To create a living trust in the state of Texas, these are the steps you’ll need to take:

-- First Step: determining which type of trust you’ll need.
+- Determine which type of trust you need.
 If you’re single, you’ll want a single trust.
 If you’re married, you have a choice.
 You and your partner can both get single trusts, or you can get a joint trust.

-- Second Step: You’ll want to take stock of your assets and property.
+- Take stock of your assets and property.
 To create a trust, it’s important to know what you own and what you want to put into the trust.
 Assets you can transfer to a living trust include stocks, bonds, real estate, family heirlooms, bank accounts and vehicles.
 You can’t transfer a retirement account like a 401(k) into a living trust but you can name the trust as a beneficiary.

-- Third Step: You’ll also need to choose a trustee.
+- Choose a trustee.
 You can name yourself as trustee or someone else.
 If you do name yourself, you’ll also need to name a successor trustee who will take over when you die.

-- Fourth Step: Make the trust document.
+- Make the trust document.
 You can do this either by using an online service or with the help of an attorney.

-- Fifth Step: Sign the trust document in front of a notary.
+- Sign the trust document in front of a notary.

-- Sixth Step: Put the property you want inside the trust.
+- Put the property you want inside the trust.
 This is called “funding the trust.”
 This does require some paperwork, so getting a lawyer may make it easier.

 Theander & Grimes has experience helping clients establish effective trusts.
-Let us help you plan your family’s estate and keep your property in your own hands as much as possible.
+Let a Katy trust attorney help you plan your family’s estate and keep your property in your own hands as much as possible.
 Call today and schedule your initial consultation with our firm.